-Last season, it was a game-winning touchdown as time expired by Minnesota Vikings wide receiver Stefon Diggs.
+In 2017, it was a game-winning touchdown as time expired by Minnesota Vikings wide receiver Stefon Diggs.
 In 2012, the “Fail Mary” gave us one of the strangest endings to a football game we’ve ever seen.
-Now, the Miami Dolphins have given football fans not only one of the greatest plays of all time, but maybe the greatest finish to a game in NFL history.
+In 2018, the Miami Dolphins gave football fans not only one of the greatest plays of all time, but maybe the greatest finish to a game in NFL history.

 From his own 31-yard line, Dolphins quarterback Ryan Tannehill wound up and hit Kenny Stills with a pass, who then pitched it to DeVante Parker, who would lateral the football to running back Kenyan Drake.
 The field suddenly opened up, and the third-year running back out of Alabama turned in one of the wildest final plays you will ever see.